JustinBusschau/C4-DSL-Builder/template/src/inline.md

 ## Inline diagrams

-You can also include your mermaid diagrams in code blocks (wit appropriate language identifier) and these will render as expected.
+You can also include your mermaid diagrams in code blocks (with appropriate language identifier) and these will render as expected.

 ```mermaid
 flowchart TD